Lesson 4: Calculations in Chemistry

 These are all fair questions.
 But the fact is that there are rules for how your teacher handles and reports numbers.
 The rules can be a bit complicated and they do take time to grow on you.
 But more important than the rules for handling numbers is the logic behind the rules.
 When you understand the logic, the rules begin to make sense and many of the alternative ways of handling numbers seem unreasonable.
 Let’s talk about the logic behind the rules.

-It’s About Precision
+Significant Digits are About Precision

 In Lesson 3, it was mentioned that every measurement contains three types of information.
 The three traits of a measurement are the …